kailash-manasarovar/statement/docs/next-batch.md

 ### April 2026

 1. TT in April 2026, Steve is bullying Gerardine and Yvonne.
 1. My brother's friend Milan, a Jain, is on the phone recommending fertility herbs.
 In fact, that's about all he says with any actual content in it.
 I buy some and take them probably from April/May 2025 through to the end of the year.
 Coincidence?
 He's apparently in tech and I extend an invite into the forgivenet and he dismisses it completely, but keeps on telling me about the fertility herbs.
+MOUSSE!

 ### May 2026